sudodoki/slides/react-102/README.md

 Build
 =====

-There're folder based README's to build sources.
+There're READMEs in corresponding folders with build instructions (supposedly).